Convex-Labs/honestnft-shenanigans/docs/source/fair_drop.suspicious.rst

 .. note::
    * We currently only support collections with incrementing IDs
    * Only Ethereum NFTs can be scraped
+   * A CSS selector is now required to find the correct DOM element

 This module can be used to scrape a NFT collection on OpenSea for tokens flagged as suspicious.